apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/shadow/drop-default-shadow-algorithm.en.md

 ### Supplement

 - When databaseName is not specified, the default is the currently used DATABASE.
-If DATABASE is not used, No database selected will be prompted.
+If DATABASE is not used, No database selected will be prompted;
+- `ifExists` clause used for avoid `Default shadow algorithm not exists` error.

 ### Example